ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

    :alt: Task 1 results.

    Simulation results demonstrating the effect of step size, :math:`h`, on the accuracy of Euler's method in approximating the solution of :eq:`dtp_cp_sim_sine_model`.

+5. Now have a play with combining different values for the step size and the number of points to be obtained.

 .. _dtp_cp_sim_ode_cvode: